 This story is about a real incident that happened years ago, but it does relate to SL a bit.

 So, what happened?
 Out of the blue, Kim came against me in a bizarre way (a story unto itself) then made it look like I did something bad to her instead.
 And, on her word alone, my classmates went from accepting the new kid (me) to shunning me.

 Sometimes, girls can be physical bullies.
 Believe it or not, I would have preferred if Kim had tried that instead!
-I did not look tough but could take down even a boy my age who tried to fight me.
 The Kims of the world do not hit you, though.
 They slander you, play the victim; and this was something my 9-year-old self did not know how to defend against.

 One classmate came over when no one was looking.
 “You’re nice,” she whispered.
 “But I can’t be your friend.
 If I am, it will make Kim sad.”

 So that was the gist of it.
 The other 9-year-olds didn’t have a clue about me, they just wanted to keep Princess Kim happy.

 School days are over, but human beings are still human, even in the virtual world; and I’ve seen adults exhibit the same behavior I saw when I was 9.
 Princess Kim still exists, she just got old and joined Second Life.

 It’s been a long time since most of us were children, but no matter how old we get some people still act like they’re 9-years-old.
 I probably do too sometimes.
-I was never a follower (maybe that was part of the problem?), but I admit it: Now and then I just want to take my ball and go home.
+I was never a follower (maybe that was part of the problem?) but I admit it: sometimes I just want to take my ball and go home.